Duncan Free

 Duncan Seth Free OAM (born 25 May 1973) is a retired Australian rower and Olympic gold medallist.
-He is dual Olympian and two-time world champion who represented Australia at four world rowing championships in both sculls and sweep oared boats.
+He is 4-time Olympian and two-time world champion who represented Australia at four world rowing championships in both sculls and sweep oared boats.
 He was a six-time Australian national sculling champion.

 Rowing family

 Free was born in Hobart, Tasmania.
 His father Reg Free rowed in numerous King's Cup crews for Tasmania from 1962 and in 1967, became the first Tasmanian oarsman selected to row in the Australian men's eight when they competed by invitation at the 1967 European Rowing Championships in Vichy, France.
 The family relocated to Queensland in 1983 and in the next decade Reg Free coached several Queensland King's Cup crews and coached his sons Marcus and Duncan to state, national and international victories.

 Club and state rowing

 Duncan Free's senior rowing was from the Surfers Paradise Rowing Club in Queensland.
 Representing that club he raced for the national Australian sculling title at the Australian Rowing Championships for twelve consecutive years from 1993.
 He won that national title on six occasions.

 He was the Queensland state representative sculler picked to race the President's Cup at the Australian Rowing Championships eight times from 1996 to 2004.
 Coached by his father, he won the interstate championship for Queensland on seven of those occasions.

 Free won Diamond Sculls event at the 2001 Henley Royal Regatta racing for the Surfer's Paradise Rowing Club.